Contact Tracers In Massachusetts Order Milk And Help With Rent. Here's Why

 Some contact tracing programs that schools, employers or states are rushing into place during the pandemic just cover the basics.

-"They're focused on: Get your positive case, find the contacts, read the script, period, the end," says Adriane Casalotti, chief of government affairs at the National Association of City and County Health Officials.
+"They're focused on: Get your positive case, find the contacts, read the script, period, the end," says Adriane Casalotti, chief of government and public affairs at the National Association of City and County Health Officials.
 "And that's really not how people's lives work."

-Casalotti acknowledges that this support role — and services for people isolating or in quarantine — add to the cost of contact tracing.
-She urges more federal funding to help with this expense, as well as a federal extension of the paid sick time requirement, and more money for food banks so that people exposed to the coronavirus can make sure they don't give it to anyone else.
+Casalotti acknowledges that this support role — and services for people isolating or in quarantine — adds to the cost of contact tracing.
+She urges more federal funding to help with this expense as well as a federal extension of the paid sick time requirement, and more money for food banks so that people exposed to the coronavirus can make sure they don't give it to anyone else.

-"Individuals' lives can be messy and complicated so helping them to be able to drop everything and keep us all safe — we can help them through the challenges they might have to make that the easy choice," Casalotti says.
+"Individuals' lives can be messy and complicated so helping them to be able to drop everything and keep us all safe — we can help them through the challenges they might have," Casalotti says.

 This story was produced in partnership with WBUR and Kaiser Health News.